 (Information for the school and appropriate authority)

-The curriculum is narrowed in Year 9.
-Leaders, governors and trust directors have not ensured that all pupils in Year 9 receive their entitlement to a broad and balanced curriculum that is at least as ambitious as the national curriculum.
+In Years 7 to 9 some subjects are not taught in enough detail.
+Leaders, governors and trust directors have not ensured that all pupils in key stage 3 receive a broad and balanced curriculum that is as ambitious as the national curriculum.
 Leaders have reviewed their current offer and have suitable plans in place.
-Transitional arrangements have been applied.
 These plans should be realised so that all pupils have universal access to the full curriculum.